Become a Member

 CHOA members will receive direct mailing regarding CHOA educational workshops, legislative updates and other information that is pertinent to strata communities.

 If your strata chooses not to join CHOA an individual strata lot owner may apply for an Associate Membership.
-An Associate membership costs $75 annually and includes a subscription to the CHOA journal, access to publications, seminars and workshops however advisory services are is limited to questions relating to the associate members individual strata lot only.
+An Associate membership costs $100 annually and includes a subscription to the CHOA journal, access to publications, seminars and workshops however advisory services are limited to questions relating to the associate member's individual strata lot only.

 Benefits to business membership include: Subscription to the CHOA Journal (3 copies quarterly), listing in the CHOA Journal and on the CHOA website (please provide CHOA with your companies website address if you wish us to include an internet link to your website), an additional discount of 10% on advertising in the CHOA Journal, Identity decal and an electronic version of the CHOA logo to use when promoting your company as a CHOA business member, discounts on publications, and access to workshops and seminars.